shatavaris/Veryable/README.md

 npm install
 ```

-Run with the following command:
+Start the app with the following command:

 ```bash
 npm start